SEMINAR SERIES

 • Carol Jones (MKT) How traceability information affects consumer perceptions and purchasing intentions

-• Sherry Zhou (FI) Managerial Discretion in Reserve Manipulation: How Property-Casualty Insurers Respond to Financial Pressures
+• Sherry Zhou (PhD FI) Managerial Discretion in Reserve Manipulation: How Property-Casualty Insurers Respond to Financial Pressures

 • Oct.
 17, 2025